 Wampanoag Tribe of Gay Head (Aquinnah)

-The tribe would be able to offer longer leases on trust land, improving its ability to pursue housing, infrastructure, and commercial partnerships.
+Based on Martha's Vineyard, the tribe could offer 99-year leases on its trust land, improving its ability to land housing, infrastructure, and commercial partnerships.

 Tribal members and residents